March 5-6, 2024 | Lone Star Flight Museum | Houston, TX (KEFD)

 From the content of every Keynote and breakout session to the people you'll meet and network with, a love of aviation is core to what makes Migration so powerful.

-Jack Pelton leads EAA's board and staff in its mission of growing participation in aviation and inspiring people to fly, build, and further engage in flight.
-Previously, he served as the chairman, president, and chief executive officer of Cessna Aircraft Company.
-He also is past chairman of the General Aviation Manufacturers Association board, and served on the boards of the Smithsonian National Air and Space Museum, the National Business Aviation Association, and the Corporate Angel Network.
-His many honors include the National Aeronautic Association’s Distinguished Statesman of Aviation Award, the FAA’s Friend of Safety Award, induction into the Kansas Aviation Hall of Fame, and EAA’s highest honor, the Freedom of Flight Award.
+In his role as Chairman and CEO, Jack Pelton leads EAA’s board and staff in its mission of growing participation in aviation and inspiring people to fly, build, and further engage in flight.
+Pelton is an EAA Lifetime Member devoted to restoring and flying vintage aircraft.
+He currently holds airline transport and commercial pilot certificates and has earned instrument, multi-engine, and seaplane ratings, plus type ratings for the Cessna Citation and Cessna Mustang jets.
+Pelton is the retired chairman, president, and CEO of Cessna Aircraft Company, where he oversaw new aircraft development, testing, certification, and improvements for all Cessna models.
+Prior to joining Cessna, Pelton was SVP of engineering for Dornier Aircraft.
+Pelton previously was the chairman of the General Aviation Manufacturers Association board, and he served on the boards of the Smithsonian National Air and Space Museum, the National Business Aviation Association, and the Corporate Angel Network.
+Pelton has received numerous awards throughout his career, including the National Aeronautic Association’s Distinguished Statesman of Aviation Award, the FAA’s Friend of Safety Award, and induction into the Kansas Aviation Hall of Fame.
+His other honors include the 2010 Lindbergh Award for balancing technology and nature, the 2008 Aviation Week Laurel for Business and General Aviation, and EAA’s highest honor, the Freedom of Flight Award.

-Pete travels worldwide engaging regulators, policymakers, and elected officials to promote general aviation and advance the interests of GAMA’s global membership of airframe, avionics, engine, and component manufacturers, as well as the world’s leading business aviation maintenance, repair, and overall companies.
+As President and CEO of GAMA, Pete Bunce travels worldwide engaging regulators, policymakers, and elected officials to promote GA and advance the interests of a global membership of more than 140 airframe, avionics, engine, and component manufacturers, as well as the world’s leading business aviation maintenance, repair, and overhaul companies.
 He retired from the USAF in March 2005, with his last assignment as the Director of the Air Force Congressional Budget and Appropriations Liaison.
-During his 26-year Air Force career, Pete flew F-15s and A-10s, while commanding several large operational fighter units.
-He serves on the board of directors of the Recreational Aviation Foundation and Veterans Airlift Command, and is a trustee of the U.S. Air Force Academy Falcon Foundation.
-Pete is also a member of the FAA's Management Advisory Council and serves on the FAA’s NextGen Advisory Committee.
-In January 2010, he was inducted as one of the 70 Living Legends of Aviation.
+Previously, Pete flew F-15s and A-10s, while commanding several large operational fighter units.
+He remains an active pilot with more than 7,500 hours in military fighter and training aircraft as well as civil piston, turboprop, and business jet aircraft.
+Pete serves on the FAA’s NextGen Advisory Committee, MITRE Corporation’s Aviation Advisory Committee, the NASA Advisory Council Aeronautics Committee, and the board of directors of the RAF and Veterans Airlift Command.
+Additionally, he is a trustee of the U.S. Air Force Academy Falcon Foundation and a member of the FAA's Management Advisory Council.
+Among many accolades, he was named the Aviation Industry Leader of the Year by the Living Legends of Aviation in 2007, awarded the ICAS Sword of Excellence in 2009, inducted as a Living Legend of Aviation in 2010, and into the Wisconsin Aviation Hall of Fame in 2022.

 Due to the unreliability of this service, we recommend you use one of the other methods of communication.
 But if you are really itching to use that carrier pigeon and would like to try it out, be our guest.
 We have never received anything via bird before … it might be interesting.